EngineerBetter/concourse-up/README.md

     | xlarge     | t2.xlarge         | n1-standard-8     |
     | 2xlarge    | t2.2xlarge        | n1-standard-16    |

-- `--db-size value`      Size of Concourse RDS instance.
+- `--db-size value`      Size of Concourse Postgres instance.
 Can be small, medium, large, xlarge, 2xlarge, or 4xlarge (default: "small") [$DB_SIZE]

-    >Note that when changing the database size on an existing concourse-up deployment, the RDS instance will scaled by terraform resulting in approximately 3 minutes of downtime.
+    >Note that when changing the database size on an existing concourse-up deployment, the SQL instance will scaled by terraform resulting in approximately 3 minutes of downtime.

-    The following table shows the allowed database sizes and the corresponding AWS RDS instance types
+    The following table shows the allowed database sizes and the corresponding AWS RDS & CloudSQL instance types

     | --db-size | AWS Instance type | GCP Instance type  |
     |-----------|-------------------|--------------------|